ANIME EXPO

 reflection

-This project gave me the chance to explore how designing for the entertainment industry would be like.
+This project allowed me to explore what designing for the entertainment industry would be like.
 I had fun creating fun graphics to try to reflect the brand.
-I learned more about looking into design guidelines and how prototyping can really enhance the user testing experience.
-Auto Layout and the Switch Overlay tools are powerful for use!
+I learned more about looking into design guidelines and how prototyping can enhance the user testing experience.
+Auto Layout and the Switch Overlay tools are powerful!

-It was neat to also have positive feedback about how many users wished Anime Expo’s app would be like this.
-This insight also told me how valuable user ratings were for seeing the success for new additions.
+It was also neat to have positive feedback about how many users wished Anime Expo’s app would be like this.
+This insight also told me how valuable user ratings were for seeing the success off new additions.
 Overall, this project was colorful and fun!